Regression Language Models for Code: Experiments

 \subsection{NAS Results}

-In Figure \ref{tab:nas_adversarial}, we further see that the RLM, consuming ONNX strings as input, remains competitive against even SoTA baselines such as FLAN \citep{FLAN} and substantially outperforms other graph embedding techniques like Arch2Vec \citep{arch2vec} which uses a graph autoencoder and CATE \citep{cate}, which encodes architectures by feeding adjacency-matrix–derived token sequences into a Transformer to model global graph structure.
-We use these encodings with a MLP.
+In Table~\ref{tab:nas_adversarial}, we further see that the RLM, consuming ONNX strings as input, remains competitive against even SoTA baselines such as FLAN \citep{FLAN} and substantially outperforms other graph embedding techniques like Arch2Vec \citep{arch2vec} which uses a graph autoencoder and CATE \citep{cate}, which encodes architectures by feeding adjacency-matrix–derived token sequences into a Transformer to model global graph structure.
 Remarkably, the RLM does not require any additional information such as \textit{zero-cost proxies} \citep{zcp} which are crucial for FLAN to achieve strong results.

 In Figure \ref{fig:multiobjective_pareto_nas}, we further demonstrate the RLM's ability for multi-metric prediction, by assessing its decoder's ability to produce consecutive metrics.
-In addition to the accurate predicted Pareto-frontier, we also emphasize the slants of the densities, which demonstrate that the RLM decoder has inherently understood the positive correlation between architecture latency and accuracy, a benefit of its autoregressive design.
+In addition to the accurately predicted Pareto-frontier, we also emphasize the slants of the densities, which demonstrate that the RLM decoder has inherently understood the positive correlation between architecture latency and accuracy, a benefit of its autoregressive design.